EnterpriseDB/barman/doc/manual/15-system_requirements.en.md

 > the near future.
 > Support for Python 3.6 will be discontinued in future releases.
 > Support for PostgreSQL < 10 is discontinued since Barman 3.0.0.
+> Support for PostgreSQL 10 will be discontinued after Barman 3.5.0.

 ## Requirements for backup